ROCm/HIP/docs/reference/hardware_features.rst

         - :math:`2^{32} - 1`
         - :math:`2^{32} - 1`
       *
-        - Maximum x-, y- or z-dimension of a block
+        - Maximum x-, y- and z-dimension of a block
         - :math:`1024`
         - :math:`1024`
         - :math:`1024`